Faculty Semester Info

 If you have not used Canvas yet, please consider trying it!
 For starters, try these simple instructions for posting your syllabus online.
 Or, come to one of our training sessions.

 The College's academic early alert system, Starfish Connect, is a communication tool designed to connect faculty, students and staff in a way that supports student academic success.
-Through Starfish, instructors can provide important feedback to students by raising "flags", such as Attendance Concern or Missing/Late Assignments.
+Through Starfish, instructors can provide important feedback to students by raising "flags," such as Attendance Concern or Missing/late assignments.
 Positive feedback can also be given to students through kudos, such as Keep up the Good Work or Showing Improvement.
 Students can be more successful when direct faculty-student communication is combined with effective support from advisors, counselors and other staff on campus.
 Flags raised by faculty are monitored by several student support offices across campus so that timely intervention can be offered to students, helping them resolve any difficulties they are experiencing.
-Instructors may also use Starfish Connect to direct students to campus services by making confidential referrals to any one of the following campus resources: Counseling, Advising, Financial Aid, Learning Lab, Single Stop, Women's Outreach and Advocacy Center, and the Library.
-To access Starfish Connect, log into MyCCP and click "Starfish Connect" on the MyCCP Launchpad.
+Instructors may also use Starfish Connect to direct students to campus services by making confidential referrals to any one of the following campus resources: Counseling, Advising, Financial Aid, Learning Lab, Single Stop, Women's Outreach and Advocacy Center, the Library, Office of Collegiate Recovery and the MarcDavid LGBTQ Center.
+To access Starfish Connect, log into MyCCP and click “Starfish Connect” on the MyCCP Launchpad.

 Resource information for faculty can be found by clicking here.
 If you need assistance with Starfish Connect, you can email questions to firstname.lastname@example.org or contact Lynne Sutherland at email@example.com.

 As described in “The City’s College: Impact 2025,” the Community College of Philadelphia has made focusing on student success a fundamental priority for the College and its stakeholders.
-While the College has instituted numerous student success initiatives in recent years, the Pathways initiative is a full-scale implementation of redesigned programs and support services.
-The College has already begun this process and will continue to make progress on the following practices: Curriculum Mapping, Extensive Advising, Leveraging Technology, Developmental Education, and Best Practices.
+While the College has instituted numerous student success initiatives in recent years, Guided Pathways is a full-scale transformation of redesigned programs and support services.
+Significant progress continues with: Curriculum Mapping, Extensive Advising, Leveraging Technology, Developmental Education, and Best Practices.
 To learn more about the College’s efforts, access the Guided Pathways web page.